aws-quickstart/cdk-eks-blueprints/README.md

 ## Why should I use this QuickStart?

-The ecosystem of tools that have developed around Kubernetes and the Cloud Native Computing Foundation (CNCF) provide cloud engineers with a wealth of choice when it comes to architecting their infrastructure.
+The ecosystem of tools that have developed around Kubernetes and the Cloud Native Computing Foundation (CNCF) provides cloud engineers with a wealth of choice when it comes to architecting their infrastructure.
 Determining the right mix of tools and services however, in addition to how they integrate, can be a challenge.
 As your Kubernetes estate grows, managing configuration for your clusters can also become a challenge.

 AWS customers are building internal platforms to tame this complexity, automate the management of their Kubernetes environments, and make it easy for developers to onboard their workloads.
-These platforms require investment of time and engineering resources to build however.
+However, these platforms require investment of time and engineering resources to build.
 The goal of this QuickStart is to provide customers with a tool chain that can help them deploy a Well-Architected platform on top of EKS with ease.
 The `cdk-eks-blueprint` framework provides logical abstractions and prescriptive guidance for building a platform.
 Ultimately, we want to help EKS customers accelerate time to market for their own platform initiatives.

 ## Feedback